 Curious about other recipes, I did an internet search and was surprised to find that most recipes call for frozen hash brown potatoes and cream of chicken soup with its long and dubious list of ingredients.
 If this is the only style of cheesy potatoes you’ve had, I hope you’ll try this recipe for comparison.
 It’s made from scratch with a short list of simple, albeit decadent, ingredients: whole potatoes, sour cream, butter, green onions, salt and pepper.
 So easy to make, no canned soup or processed potatoes required.

 These potatoes pair well with main dishes like Turkey Roulade or Roasted Chicken and with side dishes like Roasted Broccoli and Cauliflower or Roasted Acorn Squash.
-And if you love potatoes, don’t miss these recipes for: Breakfast Potatoes, Skillet Potatoes and Mashed Red Potatoes.
+And if you love potatoes, don’t miss these recipes for: Twice Baked Potatoes, Breakfast Potatoes, Skillet Potatoes and Mashed Red Potatoes.

 How to Make Cheesy Potatoes

 Step 1: Partially boil potatoes then peel and shred.
 Transfer to a large bowl.

 Step 2: Melt butter and stir in green onions, salt and pepper.
 Combine butter mixture with sour cream and shredded cheddar.
 Add cheese mixture to potatoes and stir to coat evenly.